RiteshPahwa/AspNetBlog/README.md

 ASP vNext, Asp.Net 5, MVC 6 Blog, Entity Framework 7 Source Code Example

 ## Purpose
-1. To Showcase the new features of MVC 6
+1. To Showcase the new features of ASP.Net 5 MVC 6 Beta 6
 2. To build a typical application which uses MVC, Security, Session, Entity Framework 7

 ## How to use it